EXPATS – How much should we be saving for our children’s education?

 Where You Are Matters

 It is important to consider where your child is likely to go to school/higher education.
 Of course, if your child is just starting to walk, you probably have no idea what type of school he or she is likely to get into.
-Many of today’s higher education students are expats, traveling overseas for educational needs.
+For example, many of today’s UK based higher education students are expats, travelling overseas for educational needs.
 Nevertheless, where you live or where the child will go to school is a big factor in terms of costs.
 Consider these worldwide estimates on the very basic cost of education only.

 National averages range significantly.
 You can find your own national average and use that as a starting point for determining how much money you need to put aside for your child’s education.
-The key is to realize that this is just for one year, and it is an average.
-That is, some schools charge significantly more than this amount and will probably increase by 3-5 times if you are not resident in the country of education at that time.
+The key is to realise that this is just for one year, and it is an average.
+That is, some schools charge significantly more than this amount and will probably increase significantly if you are not resident in the country of education at that time.
 You’ll also need to consider between 3 and 7 years of higher education in most cases.

 What Else to Consider

-The average costs mentioned previously just consider the tuition for enrollment into the school.
+The average costs mentioned previously just consider the tuition for enrolment into university.
 If the child will attend a college/university setting and live on campus, which is the most common option for students, those numbers jump significantly with room and board often costing far more than education.
-In some cases, saving for 20,000-25,000 GBP or more per year makes sense, especially if the student will be attending a well-respected school.
+In some cases, saving for 20,000-30,000 GBP or more per year makes sense, especially if the student will be attending a well-respected university.

 Get Started with Savings

 Determining how much to save is important, but starting to save is even more vital.
 That’s why it is so important for individuals to begin early.
 With compounding interest, it is easier to invest over the long term.
 You’ll put in less overall to the account because interest will build, adding value to the education plan as it goes.